On this page…

-The service provides assessment in line with National Institute for Health and Care Excellence (NICE) guidance, including diagnosis by a multi-disciplinary team (MDT).
+The Children and Young Peoples Autism Service provides assessment in line with National Institute for Health and Care Excellence (NICE) guidance, including diagnosis by a multi-disciplinary team (MDT).
 The service will assess children and young people up to their 19th birthday.

-The service works closely with other services which deliver care and support to young people including services provided by MPFT such as community paediatrics, the Children’s Learning Disability team, CAMHS, Community Speech and Language and children's Occupational Therapy, and services provided by Staffordshire County Council, such as Educational Psychology and Autism Inclusion Team to ensure care is ‘joined up’.
+The service works closely with other services which deliver care and support to children and young people including services provided by MPFT such as Community Paediatrics, the Children’s Learning Disability team, CAMHS, Community Speech and Language and children's Occupational Therapy, and services provided by Staffordshire County Council, such as Educational Psychology and Autism Inclusion Team.

-Please note: Referrals into the service can only be made by a professional who has met with the child and family.
+Please note: Referrals into the service can only be made by a professional who has met with the child and family and understands the needs of the child.
+If the child is in an educational setting we require input from the school as part of the referral.

 Role: Team Leader